 Vanderbilt was one of our stops on the Great Grad School Parade of 2015.
 Cornelius Vanderbilt is depicted in the sculpture above.
 He was seventy-nine years old when he contributed the funds that launched Vanderbilt University.
 The notation on the base of the statue said he died about four years after the school was established.

 Too many people spend their energy building walls.
 So much effort is put into separating “us” from “them”.
 Race, lifestyle, religion, politics…each a brick piled one on the other until the wall finally keeps us apart, isolating us from the richness we could experience, robbing us of a deeper understanding of life.
 I am bone-tired of so many walls; oh, for the gift of a gate.

 It snowed for an entire day.
 More than anything, I wanted to snap a photo that could catch the flakes as they fell from the sky–to suspend them in time and air.
-But it was bitterly cold outside, and I … Continue reading

 Frederic Chopin died in 1849 yet his grave is still visited every day.
 A crowd gathers bringing flowers and waiting in turn for the chance to snap a photo or two of the gravesite.
 One hundred sixty-four years have passed and still he is honored with remembrances.

 The streets, sidewalks, courtyards outside residences and public buildings–cobblestones cover the ground in Paris everywhere you look.
 It seems as though they’ve been there forever; though they are worn, they never wear out.
 Curving, swirling or straight as a pin, one stone after another leads the way through this beautiful city.